Are there expat areas to live in ?

 The following are a few reminders to take note of when you do feel good and ready to explore the local roads:

-- Local driver’s license is valid for a period of two (2) years from the date of issue.
+- Local driver’s license is valid for a period of five (5) years from the date of issue.

 - Traffic rules do exist but are not consistently enforced.
 However, in the major business districts, the rules on “no parking” areas and “tow-away zones” are strictly followed.

-- Some major and minor roads do not have visible street signs, so it is advisable to list down landmarks when asking for directions
+- Install a GPS navigation software app (Waze, Google Map) in your car as some major and minor roads do not have visible street signs.
+It is also advisable to list down landmarks when asking for directions.

-- Road maps are available from gas stations and bookstores although do check on date of printing as they may not be updated.
+- If you prefer using road maps, they are available from gas stations and bookstores although do check on date of printing as they may not be updated.

 - The majority of public transportation drivers (buses, jeepneys and taxis) do not practice road courtesy, so it is best to stay on guard.
 They do not remain in the assigned lanes.